johndoyle/BeerSmith-mcp-server/README.md

 # BeerSmith MCP Server

-A powerful MCP (Model Context Protocol) server that gives Claude Desktop direct access to your BeerSmith 3 brewing software data.
+A MCP (Model Context Protocol) server that gives Claude Desktop direct access to your BeerSmith 3 brewing software data.
 Query recipes, search ingredient databases, validate recipes against BJCP style guidelines, and get intelligent recipe suggestions based on your available ingredients.

+Beersmith 3 desktop, Apple Mac using Claude Desktop.
+I also have Grocy MCP server for inventory management and so if that's needed then ping me.

 ## Features